DubiousLatchkey/karaoke-maker/README.md

 - A karaoke video with timed lyrics

-Download torch and torchaudio with the website (pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118) for gpu
+Download torch and torchaudio with the website (pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu126) for gpu

 Use this env variable to make sure whisperx can access stuff export LD_LIBRARY_PATH=/{absolute path to venv}/lib/python3.XX/site-packages/nvidia/cudnn/lib/

 Needs imagemagick and ffmpeg

+Needs sounddevice and soundfile

+On windows: set IMAGEMAGICK_BINARY in .env